neural-nils/neural-nils/README.md

 ## neural-nils

-I am a neuroscientist, genomics scientist/bioinformatician and ML practitioner.
+I am a neuroscientist, genomics scientist/bioinformatician and ML enthusiast.

 I am passionate about the intersection, where biology/biomedical science and computer science meet.